SAP/openSAP-ui5-course/README.md

 # openSAP-ui5-course

 This repository contains related material for the openSAP course "Developing Web Apps with SAPUI5" (https://open.sap.com/courses/ui51).

+The free course will start at 24th of May 2016 and you can enroll using the link above.
+We will publish the solution exercises incrementally in this public repository as the course advances.
+Later on, when the course will be in archive mode you can browse all exercises here and branch them for your needs.

 What's in here?
 ---------------